Beaten in Congress, Brazil's Workers Party turns to the streets

 As Sunday's impeachment vote ended in Rousseff's defeat, hundreds of PT supporters sat downcast on red flags and banners.

-"The party won't recover from this loss," said Renato Bonetti, a social activist who travelled for 30 hours from the state of Parana in Brazil's south to march against impeachment.
+"The party won't recover from this loss," said Renato Bonetti, a social activist who traveled for 30 hours from the state of Parana in Brazil's south to march against impeachment.